We are Sarwa

 Scenario 2: Tesla stays at $250 or drops

-• Your option is useless (why buy at $260 when it’s cheaper in the market?)
+• Your option is worthless.
+Why buy at $260 when it’s cheaper on the market?

 • A call option is like a coupon that might become super valuable.